Home Compare BBVA.MC vs WFC

 Growth

-On growth, the gap still runs the same way: Banco Bilbao Vizcaya Argentaria, S.A. sits near the top of the group, while Wells Fargo & Company remains in the weaker half.
+The same broad pattern appears on growth: Banco Bilbao Vizcaya Argentaria, S.A. ranks near the top of the group, while Wells Fargo & Company stays in the weaker half.

 BBVA.MC